AK-Subodh/ABInbev/README.md

 - On any day, visibility could be affected by humidity, precipitation and cloud cover
 - Pressure, wind speed and wind direction should share some relation as pressure difference creates the wind and decides its direction.

-## Approaches I want to test
-1. Time series (univariate)
-2. Time Series (multivariate)
-3. A tree based model which instead of considering exact date, considers season in general and other variables (related) to make prediction.
-4. any other if clicks.

-## Steps:
-1. Initial:
-   a.
-Exploring data to understand its structure
-   b.
-Cleaning
-   c.
-Making Data dictionary
-   d.
-Checking for columns with ambiguous values
-   e.
-Make seperate dataframes for time series and tree based algorithm testing
-   e.
-Feature Engineering: Type conversion, date as index( in time series), datetime, new columns (like season), etc
-   f.
-Exploratory Data Analysis: to check correlation with the target variable and any chance of multicollinearity, check relationship between different variables and how they aaffect
-   g.
-Feature selection
-   h.
-Test-Train Split
-   i.
-Building Models

-2. Time Series (univariate):
-    a.
-Find minimum and maximum temperature of a day, make them into new columns.
-    b.
-Make a new dataframe with date as index (thus, unique and one value for each day.
-Currently the readings are taken at an interval of 3 hrs, hence multiple readings for same date.) and minimum and maximum temperature as other columns.
-    c.
-Or we could try out average temperature only for each day.
-    d.
-Find relationship and predict.
-    e.
-CHeck using RMSE
-3. Time Series (multivariate):
-    a.
-Find minimum and maximum temperature of a day, make them into new columns.
-    b.
-Make a new dataframe with date as index (thus, unique and one value for each day.
-Currently the readings are taken at an interval of 3 hrs, hence multiple readings for same date.) and minimum and maximum temperature as other columns.
-    c.
-Add other parameters as per the relevance.
-    d.
-Make models and compare performance.
-    e.
-Add/Remove data by adding/removing columns as relevant.
-4. Tree based :
-    a.
-Instead of considering date as primary importance, devide dates into sesons, i.e, make a seasons column.
-    b.
-Find average temperature for each day and have one entry per day (of temperature)
-    c.
-Make new dataframe with these and additional columns as per requirement
-    d.
-Make predictions and check performance
-    e. alternative could be to also consider time of the day.